David22092007/make_a_happy_life/readme.txt

-A open code to exploti
+A open code to exploit